msimerson/unifi/README.md

 ### dependencies

 On the C5500XK ONT that Quantum provided me, I plugged in a Cat6 to my M3 MacBook Air and a [uni ethernet adapter](https://www.amazon.com/dp/B077KXY71Q) and immediately hit 940 Mbps up and down.
 My Quantum installer took pictures of that USB-C adapter as apparently most can't reliably saturage a 1Gb pipe.
-My upgrade was done in 8 minutes, goodbye Quantum tech. 👋🏻
+My upgrade was done in 8 minutes, goodbye friendly Quantum tech. 👋🏻

 What's with this 192.168 address?
 The new ONT is a fiber modem AND a router.
 For now...
 On the label is the password for the `admin` user.
 I logged in, visited the `Advanced -> WAN` tab and switched to Transparent Bridging with VLAN 201 tagging (from memory, this part may be imprecise).
 The ONT rebooted itself and when it came back online my MBA got a public IP via plain old DHCP. 🎉 Hooray, no more PPPoE or VLAN tagging.
 Sadly, still no IPv6. ☹️